-We were not engaged to examine management's assessment of the effectiveness of the Company's internal control over financial reporting as of March 31, 2009, included in the Form 10-K annual report and, accordingly, we do not express an opinion thereon.
+We were not engaged to examine management's assessment of the effectiveness of NeuMedia, Inc. and subsidiaries' internal control over financial reporting as of March 31, 2010, included in the accompanying Management's Report on Internal Control over Financial Reporting and, accordingly, we do not express an opinion thereon.